-Like many of the two dozen or so compact crossovers on the market today, the Nissan Rogue seeks to provide the all-weather capability and commanding driving position of an SUV, along with the maneuverability and fuel efficiency of a typical car.
-It does this quite well, and it also adds bold, son-of-Murano styling to make it desirable for its form as well as its function.
+Like most modern compact crossovers, the Nissan Rogue seeks to provide the all-weather capability and commanding driving position of an SUV, along with the maneuverability and fuel efficiency of a typical car.
+It does this fairly well, and it also adds bold styling to make it desirable for its form as well as its function.

 If you are looking for older years, visit our used Nissan Rogue page.